How to Find a Good Couples Therapist (Part 2 of 2)

 A couple embracing in front of the Golden Gate Bridge

 Last time I talked about what kind of specialized training and experience you want to look for in a Couples Therapist.
 Read more about that here.
-You also need to know if he or she is a good match for you and your partner.
-Here are some important factors to look at.
+You also need to know if they area good match for you and your partner.

 The therapist doesn’t take your side

-Most of us come to couples therapy secretly hoping the therapist will take our side and fix our partner.
+Most of us come to couples therapy secretly hoping the therapist will take our side and fix our partners.
 As appealing as that sounds, it doesn’t work.
 If you get the sense that a therapist is taking your side, you may need to find a different therapist.

 The therapist notices your strengths